Motherhood

 Alongside collecting information about women's work in archaeology, history, and heritage - including work related activities such as Education - the Beyond Notability project team sought to collect data on biographical 'life events' such as marriage, divorce, and parenthood.
-When it came time to consider how we might represent these 'life events' as data, our focus turned to ways that enabled us to understand what events like becoming a parent did to women's ability to pursue their work in the fields of archaeology, history, and heritage.
+When it came time to consider how we might represent these 'life events' as data, our focus turned to approaches that enabled us to understand what events like becoming a parent did to women's ability to pursue their work in the fields of archaeology, history, and heritage.
 And to methods of visualisation that disaggregated women from the whole, that made people and their individual lives easier to see.

 - The year or years in which each woman had children, with each of these instances represented as a vertical line.